gu-fan/galaxy.vim/README.md

 **Galaxy** is a colorscheme tries to make colorscheming simpler.

-    We all want a nice colorscheme to comfort our eyes (and display).
+    A nice colorscheme is good for our eyes (and display).
     But generating one is not that easy.

-    When generating a colorschemes, you must dealing with lots of issues: color issue, terminal issue, highlight group issue, syntax issue ...
+    When generating a colorschemes, you must dealing with lots of issues: colors, highlight groups, syntaxs, terminals...

-    Galaxy try to simplifiy these works.
+    Galaxy tries to simplifiy these works.

-    To Generate a scheme with :GalaxyNew takes only two step:
+    It classifies highlights in 'bgd','fgd','syn','msg','dif' group,
-    1. Type a name
+    and automatically generate these highlight colors with these 5 group's basic colors.
+And do other stuffs to finish highlight.

-    2. Pick a color for BACKGROUND (with colorpicker of ColorV) Then you got a scheme, you can edit it's colors and view it's details.
+    So for one scheme, only 5 colors are needed.

     It contains several built-in schemes.
-    Also have Scheme Manager, Scheme Detail Screen, Terminal support, Stylish Statusline, Indent Highlight and more...
+    Also Scheme Window, Screen Window, Terminal Support, Stylish Statusline, Indent Highlight and more...

 **Some Pictures:**